Early Martin Guitars

 make X bracing a standard feature of the American guitar."

-Schmidt & Maul 1847 Hybrid X Guitar
+Schmidt & Maul 1847 Alternate X Braced Guitar

 treble end of the bridge and across the treble strut to form a small X under the treble side of the top.